YouMother29434/BetterVanilla/README.txt

-Thank you for downloading Vanilla but better modpack!
+Thank you for downloading Vanilla Extra Features modpack!

 This modpack doesn't add any blocks, mobs or dimensions, just more options and performance enhancing!